+^{} Report information only for those students from whom you collected high school GPA.
-C13 Application Fee

-If your institution has waived its application fee for the Fall 2024 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the e Fall 2026 a dmission cycle please selec t no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? √

-Amount of application fee: \$70
+Amount of application fee: \$70]

-• • • • • • • • • • • • • • • • • • • • · =

 Yes No

-Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need? ✓

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application apply on-line: on option, pl ease indicate p oolicy for stud lents who

-Same fee
+✓ Same fee

-Free

-Reduced
+Free Reduced

-Yes No
+L Inteduced Yes No

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be waived for applicants w financial need? vith ✓

 C14 Application closing date

+, pp. 100 miles Yes No

-Yes Does your institution have an application closing Χ date?
+Does your institution have an application closing date? √

 Date

-Application closing date (fall) 1/7
+Application closing date (fall) Priority Date 1/6

-Priority Date
+Frionty Date J

-CDS-C Page 11

-Yes No Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Must reply by May 1st or within 1 weeks if notified the data of the dat ereafter Deadline for housing deposit (MMDI 1-May Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission ., Does your institution allow students to postpone enrollment after admission?
-Yes X No If yes, maximum period of postponement: 1 YEAR C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? .
-35 X

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-C22
+Voc No

+C15 Are first-time, first-year students accepted for terms of ther than the e fall?
+Yes No

+0.0 7 no mot timo, mot your otacomo accoptou for termo o tiloi tilaii til o iuii i \checkmark

+C16 Notification to applicants of admission decision sent (fill in one onl y)

+On a rolling basis beginning (date):]

+✓ By (date): 4/1

+Other: J

+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date):]

+No set date 4 I :£ -l 4l - £ 4

+✓ Must reply by May 1st or within Other: 1 weeks if notified u inereatter

+F14] 1

+Deadline for housing deposit (MMDD): Amount of housing deposit: 5/1 \$500

-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
-X If "yes," please complete the following: 11/15 First or only early decision plan closing date First or only early decision plan notification date 12/18 · Other early decision plan closing date 1/1 Other early decision plan notification date 2/15 For the Fall 2022 entering class: Number of early decision applications received by your institution 406 Number of applicants admitted under early decision plan 163 Please provide significant details about your early decision plan: Early action , Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Refundable if student does not enroll? √ Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after admission?
+Yes √ No If yes, maximum period of postponement: 1 year C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+Yes No √ C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle :) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ves √ INO If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date 11/15 12/18 1/6 2/15 For the Fall 2024 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 419 177 C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: √ Early action notification date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes No